 Run widely used graph algorithms such as Path Finding and Centrality.

-Create effective visualization of data in the 3D space using:
+Intuitively visualize data in the 3D space using:

 Save and share graph data to data Views, Snapshots, GXRF or CSV archives, or to a connected Neo4j database.
 You can also save and export a data mapping as a JSON file.